 Sometimes the contacts on the switch can, unfortunately, malfunction due to heat damage which will prevent the switch from closing.
-To test if this is the issue with your refrigerator not cooling follow this step-by-step fault finding method:
+To test if this is the issue with your refrigerator not cooling follow this step-by-step fault-finding method:

-In summary, if the thermostat switch opens and closes circuit correctly utilizing this testing procedure, it's not your problem and you can cross it off the list.
+In summary, if the thermostat switch opens and closes the circuit correctly utilizing this testing procedure, it’s not your problem and you can cross it off the list.

 Another way to test a thermostat’s functionality is to do so live by testing if the thermostat has voltage on either side of the switch when it’s at its lowest setting.
 While this method may give you answers faster than what we just covered, you definitely should not be playing with live wiring if you’re not competent and qualified.